 Attorney Coach(es): Jay Flynn

 Commonwealth v.
-Jameson – 4th Amendment: school locker search for drugs
+Jameson – Fourth Amendment: school locker search for drugs.

 Attorney Coach(es): Jay Flynn, Jim McGuire

 Commonwealth v.
-Robert Macafee – Assault with dangerous weapon: irate citizen shoots teenage driver after repeated harassment by kids in cars
+Robert Macafee – Assault with dangerous weapon; irate citizen shot teenage driver after repeated harassment by kids in cars.